sachinb4u/Ladder/README.md

 Configuration
 -------------
   - src/main/resources/config.properties contains the default game configuration
-  - use optionally can build the configuration programmtically
+  - use optionally can build the configuration pragmatically
   - current program uses configuration from config.properties.
   - change values in cofig.properties to try out different options of rows, columns, ladders, snakes and noOfPlayers